Master of Science for Teachers (M.S.T.) in Childhood Education, Grades 1-6

 M.S.T. programs only accept applications for the summer or fall.
 The application deadline is February 15 of each year for summer or fall matriculation (if accepted).
 Admission to SUNY Plattsburgh is granted without regard to race, creed, color, sex, age, national origin, sexual orientation, disability, or handicap.

 M.S.T.
-Childhood Education Interview Dates: Interviews for the M.S.T. in Childhood Education for summer/fall 2013 applicants will be held on Friday, March 8 for main campus applicants.
-Interviews for branch campus candidates will be arranged at the convenience of the applicant and branch campus faculty.
+Childhood Education Interview Dates: Interviews for the M.S.T. in Childhood Education for summer/fall 2014 applicants will be held on Friday, March 7 for main campus applicants.
+Interviews for branch campus candidates will be held on Saturday, March 8.
 A second set of interviews will be arranged for late applicants (to both campuses) as well.
 You will be contacted by the department if you have been selected to come for an interview.

 Application Forms and Instructions